For Program Booklet, see page 61 of

 / Rosh haShannah); the New Year for Trees (Arbor Day) is Shevat 15.
 This may be

-less confusing if understood in the light of our Julian Calendar year (starting
+less confusing if understood in the light of our Gregorian Calendar year (starting

 January 1), a business fiscal year starting March 1, a school year starting June